ghgemmer/Halloween/README.md

 ## Physical Wiring

 Currently the controller is connected to the prop thru standard heavy duty twisted servo wire, and thru a 11 wire cable.
-Standard servo wire consists of 3 wires twisted around each other.
+Standard twisted servo wire consists of 3 wires twisted around each other.
 For servos this is used for power, ground, and signal.
-Twisted wires also help eliminate noise.
+Twisted wires help eliminate noise.
 The servo wires are also used for things other than the servos as the wire is very flexible and easy to use.
 The 11 wire cable is an underground type cable, although not used underground.
 It was first used for the connections between prop and controller but, due to the gauge of wire in it, is much less flexible than the servo wire which was used later on.

-Both cable and servo wire is about 15 feet in length from controller to prop.
-The goal was to be able to easily look at and change controller connections to the peripherals, and connect/disconnect power to the servos without having to do to this at prop.
-The wire at the controller first connects to a terminal block which then connects to the Arduino, and peripheral devies.
-This makes moving connections around easier (at the terminal block) and also eliminates any pulling stress of wires that go to the Arduino, although wire hold down brackets and painters/duct tape are used on the wires.
+Both cable and servo wire is about 15 feet in length from controller to prop which was long enough for me to have the controller inside and the prop outside on the porch with wires going thru a slightly open window.
+The goal was to be able to easily look at, probe, and change controller connections to the peripherals, and connect/disconnect power to the servos without having to do to this at the prop.
+The wires from the prop at the controller first connect to a terminal block which then connect to the Arduino, and peripheral devies.
+This makes moving connections around easier (at the terminal block) and also eliminates any pulling stress of wires that go to the Arduino, although wire hold down brackets and painters/duct tape are used on the wires before they enter the terminal block.

-The Arduino and all peripheral hardware are placed on a 1/2 inch piece of plywood to make it easy to move all at once.
+The Arduino and all peripheral hardware are placed on a 1/2 inch piece of plywood to make it easy to transport them all at once.
 Connectors are used at the prop to allow all the wires to be easily disconnected from the prop so the prop can be easily transported.
-The MP3, I2C switch, user Mic amp, drive circuit for the solenoid valve, and LED resistors are place on breadboards to make them easy to connect to.
+The MP3, I2C switch, user Mic amp, drive circuit for the solenoid valve, and LED resistors are placed on breadboards to make them easy to connect to.

 ## Processor board and Interfaces/Peripherals used